spinnaker/spinnaker.github.io/setup/security/ssl.md

 ![SSL terminated at load balancer](/setup/security/authentication/network-arch/lb-ssl-termination.png)

-During the certain authentication workflows, Gate makes an intelligent guess on how to assemble a URI to itself, called the **`redirect_uri`**.
+During certain authentication workflows, Gate makes an intelligent guess on how to assemble a URI to itself, called the **`redirect_uri`**.
 Sometimes this guess is wrong when Spinnaker is deployed in concert with other networking components, such as an SSL-terminating load balancer, or in the case of the [Quickstart](/setup/quickstart) images, a fronting Apache instance.